-Point where flue passes through weather surface (Notes 1,2) Clearance to flue outlet A At or within 500mm of the ridge.
-At least 600mm above the ridge. В Elsewhere on a roof (Whether pitched or flat) At least 2300mm horizontally from the nearest point on the weather surface and: A) at least 1000mm above the highest point of intersection of the chimney and the weather surface; or B) at least as high as the ridge С Below (on a pitched roof) or within 2300mm horizontally to an open able roof light, dormer window or other opening .
+Poin 1,2) t where flue passes through weather surface (Notes Clearance to flue outlet А At or within 500mm of the ridge.
+At least 600mm above the ridge. В Elsewhere on a roof (Whether pitched or flat) At least 2300mm horizontally from the nearest point on the weather surface and: A) at least 1000mm above the highest point of intersection of the chimney and the weather surface; or B) at least as high as the ridge С Below (on a pitched roof) or within 2300mm hori- zontally to an open able roof light, dormer window or other opening .
 (Note 3) At least 1000mm above the top of the opening.
 D Within 2300mm of an adjoining or adjacent building, whether or not beyond the boundary.
 (Note 3) At least 600mm above the adjacent building.
+Notes 1) The weather surface is the building external surface, such as its roof, tiles or external walls.